Automattic/team51-cli/README.md

 Config file couldn't be read.
 Aborting!
 ```
 To fix this issue, open 1Password and search for a file called `config.json`.
 Download it and move it inside the `team51-cli` directory.

+### `failed to open stream: Too many open files`

+For certain commands involving the use of PHP workers threads, you might need to increase the `ulimit` on your local computer.
+To increase this number, you can run on the terminal: `ulimit -n 4096`.

+A particular case where this might be needed is when using the `remove-user` command.
+If you get a `PHP Warning:` `failed to open stream: Too many open files...` try upgrading the ulimit as described above.